VIC Feed In Tariff Information

 … of course, it would have to be a pretty special solar power system that exports electricity at some of the late hours noted!

 So which is the better option in Victoria – the single rate or time varying?
-Learn more here, but note that VIC electricity retailers aren’t obliged to offer the time varying rates – some may choose to only offer the single rate.
+Learn more here, but note that VIC electricity retailers aren’t obliged to offer the time varying rates – and most choose to only offer the single rate.

 It’s important to understand power retailer plans with higher feed-in tariffs won’t necessarily reduce electricity bills if their other charges are higher than the plan you’re on.
 It’s very important to shop around – and our comparison tool is a great way to research plans.